 - Planning meetings for the Big City Emergency Managers to share best practices and lessons learned with regard to preventing, protecting against, mitigating, preparing for, and responding to, and recovering from the full range of hazards;

-- Providing subject matter expertise to government panels, study groups, policy makers, to inform policy decisions, strategies, and guidance that are reflective of the unique qualities of Big Cities;
+- Providing subject matter expertise to government panels, study groups, policy makers, to inform policy decisions, strategies, and guidance that are reflective of the unique qualities of large cities;

-- Promoting the education and training of Big City Emergency Managers and their staff to improve the standard of performance and productivity;
+- Promoting the education and training of BCEM member staff to improve the standards of performance and productivity;

 - Supporting research to investigate improvements in the emergency management discipline;

 - Working to cultivate the support and respect of the public for the emergency management profession by promoting a professional standard of excellence;